• Home

 • Yogurt: Greek yogurt helps keep the muffins ultra-moist, soft and tender.
 You can substitute full fat sour cream if you prefer.

-Want to make some changes to these bakery-style muffins?
+Want to make some changes to these chocolate yogurt muffins?
 Go for it!
-Get creative in the kitchen and create chocolate muffins chock full of ingredients you and your family love!
-Below are a few ideas to get you started!
+Get creative in the kitchen and create chocolate muffins from scratch with ingredients you and your family love.
+Below are a few ideas to get you started.

 • Gluten-free: You can substitute gluten-free flour if you would like, just make sure you look for brands that can be substituted in a 1:1 ratio for regular flour.